BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

     signature: SIGNATURE2
 ~~~~~~

 Finally, the BGP router in AS 65536 would generate one BM and one FCList after receiving the BGP-UPDATE message.
-The new generated BM would be placed at RPKI repository, but the FCList which contains the asid of AS 65536 and the FCIDs of the three FCs, i.e. `{BMID3, {FC_{65539, 65538}_id, FC_{65539, 65538, 65537}_id, FC_{65539, 65538, 65537, 65536}_id}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65537, AS 65538, and AS 65539.
-For BM generated by BGP router of AS 65537, it fills the eContent of BM signed object as follows:
+The newly generated BM would be placed at the RPKI repository, but the FCList which contains the ASID of AS 65536 and the FCIDs of the three FCs, i.e. `{BMID3, {FC_{65539, 65538}_id, FC_{65539, 65538, 65537}_id, FC_{65539, 65538, 65537, 65536}_id}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65537, AS 65538, and AS 65539.
+For BM generated by the BGP router of AS 65537, it fills the eContent of BM signed object as follows:

 ~~~~~~
 BM_{65536, 65537, 65538, 65539}: